Recover Deleted Files on Mac: Quick Navigation

 After the process, you can put back lost files on a Mac.
 These two methods help recover lost data on Mac that have not been permanently deleted.
 If you emptied the Trash, you must use a Time Machine backup or macOS data recovery software.

-Method 4.
-Restore Deleted Mac Files via Time Machine Backup
+Method 5.
+Restore Deleted Files on Mac from Time Machine Backup

-To back up Mac data with Time Machine
+To set up and back up Mac data with Time Machine, you can:

 Step 1.
 Connect an external hard drive to your computer or MacBook